Support for carers – how community pharmacy teams can help

 There are nearly 7 million carers in the UK; almost 5 million of these people are carers in England.

-NHS England and the Department of Health (DH) have published a number of documents, which acknowledge the great job that carers do and recognise how important they are to the NHS.
+NHS England and the Department of Health and Social Care (DHSC) have published a number of documents, which acknowledge the great job that carers do and recognise how important they are to the NHS.
 The key documents that have been published since 2014 are:

 - NHS England’s commitment to carers – NHS England has developed a list of 37 commitments of action to take forward to support carers and the people they care for.

-- Department of Health Carers Strategy: Second national action plan 2014-16 – Provides an overview of the evidence and main achievements in recognising and supporting carers during the last few years as well as the four priority areas for DH to focus on over the next two years.
+- Department of Health and Social Care Carers Strategy: Second national action plan 2014-16 – Provides an overview of the evidence and main achievements in recognising and supporting carers during the last few years as well as the four priority areas for DHSC to focus on over the next two years.

 - The Commissioning for Carers: Principles and resources to support effective commissioning for adult and young carers – A practical tool which forms part of a suite of products that will help commissioners to deliver what carers say is important to them in ways that have been shown to work effectively and efficiently in practice.
 It is based on ten principles to deliver better outcomes for carers, patients, commissioners, practitioners and local communities.